C-Politis/VetCheckup/README.md

-﻿# CanineCheckup
+﻿# VetCheckup

-The project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/CanineCheckup) version 8.0.6.
+The project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/VetCheckup) version 8.0.6.

 ## Build